JWSmythe/MarlinLaser/README.md

    - Mainboard
    - Endstops (optional)
 + Marlin Firmware
-+ Printing Software (Lightburn or your preferred software)
++ Cutting Software (Lightburn or your preferred software)
 + Questions, Comments, and Bug Reports

-# Hardware Section
+# Hardware
 I am using a Two Trees XY laser engraver.
 Much like many generic ones with a simple 2020 extrusion in a square.

 For the mainboard, I am using a Creality 4.2.7 board.
 It's cheap enough, available, and well supported.
 It's